Georgia Tech dominates inside, beats Syracuse 73-59

-SYRACUSE, N.Y.
-(AP) — Jose Alvarado scored 19 points, James Banks III added 16 and Georgia Tech dominated inside and overpowered Syracuse 73-59 on Saturday night, ending the Orange’s four-game winning streak.
+Jose Alvarado scored 19 points, James Banks III added 16 and Georgia Tech dominated inside and overpowered Syracuse 73-59 on Saturday night, ending the Orange’s four-game winning streak.

 The Yellow Jackets (10-6, 2-1 Atlantic Coast Conference) outscored the Orange (11-5, 2-1) 36-16 in the paint and was reminiscent of Georgia Tech’s 55-51 victory last season when the Yellow Jackets also dominated inside, outscoring the Orange 30-10 in the paint.